CumulusNetworks/config-backup-upgrade-helper/README.md

 cumulus@switch$ sudo ./config_file_changes
 </pre>

-1. Remove any files that should not be pushed across to the other slot.
+1. Remove any files that you do not want pushed across to the other slot, if any.
 Example:
 <pre>
 sudo ./config_file_changes -x /home/cumulus/.git,/etc/passwd,/etc/shadow
 </pre>